CyberAshven/BCH-Stealth-Protocol/README.md

 Taproot.
 Cryptographic structure derived from BIP-352; output format native to BCH.

-Classification: Silent Reusable Payment Address (SRPA-class) scheme.
-One published paycode produces an unbounded stream of unlinkable P2PKH outputs.
+Classification: Stealth address scheme.
+One published stealth code produces an unbounded stream of unlinkable P2PKH outputs.
 Coexists with BCH-RPA (m/47') and does not replace it.

 THREAT MODEL
 ────────────
 Provides:
-  • Unlinkability between paycode and on-chain output address.
+  • Unlinkability between stealth code and on-chain output address.
   • Unlinkability between distinct payers under per-payer labels.
   • One ECDH per tx for sender and receiver, regardless of input count.
   • Resistance to CoinJoin/Fusion input-set mutation